tetris245/ULTRAbc/README.md

 Changes for future version

 * Added a GUI that will give more comfort to change your UBC settings
-  - This GUI is based on the BCTweaks GUI and is under GPLv3 license (thanks to agicitag for this powerful code!)
+  - This GUI is based on the BCTweaks GUI and is under GPLv3 license (thanks to Julia for this powerful code!)
   - First version of this GUI for UBC comes with the following options: Buttons, Cards, Cheats, Hotkeys, Misc, Moaner
   - All info about each setting available in the options is given inside the GUI
 * New command: mstatus to display the current status of the Moaner (it replaces the moaner status command)